OlivierBinette/StringCompare/README.md

 ## Examples

-Comparison algorithms are instanciated as `Comparator` object, which provides the `compare()` method for string comparison, the `elementwise()` method for elementwise comparison of lists of strings, and the `pairwise()` method for pairwise comparisons between lists.
+Comparison algorithms are instanciated as `Comparator` object, which provides the `compare()` method for string comparison.

 ```python